juddc/jxc/docs/introduction.md

 JXC looks similar to JSON - that's by design.
 JXC is actually a superset of JSON, so all valid JSON is valid JXC.
 If you're already using JSON for your config files, switching is trivial.

-Unlike YAML and Python, JXC does not care about indentation.
+Unlike YAML, JXC does not care about indentation.
 Use whatever indentation scheme you like.

 ### A note on commas
-While JSON has very strict rules around commas, JXC is much more lax.
+While JSON has very strict rules around commas, JXC is more relaxed.
 Arrays and objects allow using either a comma or a line break as a value separator.
 While you can use a comma after every value in a container, the recommended practice is to use commas only when you want to place multiple values on a single line, or when it would help readability.

 ## Extensibility

+### Type Annotations
 JXC can be customized for many use cases that are difficult or unwieldy in JSON.
 For example, type information is commonly added to (well, shoehorned into) JSON objects.
 In JXC you get this for free - JXC has first-class support for type annotations.

-### Type Annotations
 One common JSON idiom is using objects with a `$type` key, for example:
 ```json
 { "$type": "some.library.type", "x": 5, "y": 10 }